-Postdoctoral Fellows (PDFs) are valued members of the Faculty of Education’s community.
+Postdoctoral Fellows (PDFs) are individuals who have completed a doctoral degree and are seeking further research training under the general supervision of a faculty member.
+PDFs may assist with supervising graduate students.
+As valued members of the Faculty of Education’s community, PDFs help to raise the profile of UBC and the research community.
 There are several resources and support initiatives in place for PDFs, and many others are being developed both at the University and Faculty levels.

 The Office of Research in Education (ORE) is working towards fostering PDFs presence and participation in the Faculty of Education research landscape.
 Please refer to individual Departments listed below to learn about faculty members’ research interests, areas of expertise, and contact information.